LATEEF-hub/rock-paper-scissors/README.md

 # **RPS Game**

 **RPS Game** is a simple command-line option game that will be played aganist computer.
+Rock Paper Scissors (RPS) is a zero-sum game, typically played by two people using their hands and no tools.
+Players make hand shapes, each with a certain degree of power, ultimately leading to an outcome.
+RPS is popular worldwide, played by children and adults alike, and often used to make decisions where no room for cheating or predicting the other person’s move is allowed.

 [Link to live project](https://rock-paper-34a789df3127.herokuapp.com/)